 - TTAF: 3420 hours (Flown every other week)

 - STOH (and con rod bearings): 920 hours

 (Note, if you're taller than 6 ft,

 (Second Note: Si su nombre es J. de KDVT,

 - Location: Hangared at DVT in Phoenix, Arizona

 This is a Glasair amateur build aircraft.
 It's essentially a Glasair II, but we call it a Glasair "One and One-Half" because it started out as a Glasair One and turned into a Glasair Two.
 (It has the GI wing, horizontal stab and cowl but the better GII fuselage, firewall, rudder.)
-My airplane partner and I built it, maintain it and have been blessed to fly it over the past 18 years.
+My airplane partner and I built it, maintain it and have been blessed to fly it over the past 19 years.
 We've accumulated over 3000 hours flying it over almost all the lower 48 states in all sorts of weather.
 (Well, not in hail.
 But we have seen 1/2 inch of mixed ice.)
 It's stood the test of time — which is what you want in an "experimental" airplane.
 (And we continually modify it to make it even better and more reliable.
 Just had custom bushings made for the nose gear!)
-As my partner is now over 70 years old, it's time to find a good home for her baby.
+As my airplane partner is well past 70 years old, it's time to find a good home for her baby.

 - 200 MPH max true.
 190 MPH cruise, sipping 7.2 GPH LOP

 - Tricked out Lyc O-320 (170 HP), slightly tricked out CS prop

 - 6 hours to zero fuel (43 total gallons, header and main)